alewik/skin.amber/README.md

 Amber skin for XBMC Gotham

-Added Norwegian language and working on color Schemes
+Added Norwegian language and working on color schemes